callbellchat/callbell-public-docs/docs/bot/getting_started.md

 # Getting Started

-This step-to-step guid will walk you through building your first chatbot with Callbell.
+This step by step guide will walk you through building your first chatbot with Callbell.

 ## Prerequisites